We should wear masks to protect ourselves from upper respiratory tract infections

 The impression of fever is very important.
 The resistance of fevers may be higher during the first day, but in the course of a viral disease, our expectation is that the fever will gradually decrease in height and become thinner towards the second and third days.
 Once the fever has dropped, it has stopped fighting against viruses.
 This means that we have defeated the viruses.
 After this, our problems are usually related to the repair of the areas in our nasal cavity and throat where viruses and microbes settle.

 Since there is damage here, there may be an intense runny nose, postnasal drip and sore throat.
 Our coughs usually increase after the second or third day.
 These coughs are usually related to postnasal drip.
 Postnasal drip also increases when we go to bed at night.
 This also leads to coughing, so it is very important to clean the discharge after the second or third day.
-We
+We recommend washing the nose with salt water mixtures and saline solution for babies.
+In this way, both the edema in the nasal cavity is removed and the discharge is easily cleaned.”

 “If our fever does not drop by the second or third day despite drinking plenty of fluids, we should definitely see a doctor”